Antony Hasler, Ph.D.

 Encyclopedia and Dictionary Entries

-"Stephen Hawes," The Oxford Encyclopaedia of British Literature, ed.
+"Stephen Hawes," The Oxford Encyclopedia of British Literature, ed.
 David Scott Kastan et al. (Oxford: Oxford University Press, 2006).